sujaytalesara/Cyclometric-Complexity/README.md

 Note the use of ```--net=host``` option, which is needed to work easily with UDP multicast with docker. (cf https://hackage.haskell.org/package/distributed-process-simplelocalnet-0.2.3.3/docs/Control-Distributed-Process-Backend-SimpleLocalnet.html)

-## Benchmark
+## Result

-Please see test/benchmark.pdf
+Please see test/Graph.pdf

 Tested with a list of repositories :